Common Food Allergies

 The oils of nuts contain very little protein of the nut allergen, and are often safe to consume in nut allergic people.
 However beware of low quality cold pressed oils that may contain nut allergen.
 Roasting and processing of nuts paradoxically increases their allergenicity.

-The major nut culprits are predominantly Peanuts, Brazil nuts, Almond, Hazelnuts, and then to a lesser extent Walnuts, Cashew, Pecan, Coconut, Pistachio, Chestnut, Poppy and Sesame seeds.
+The major nut culprits are predominantly Peanuts, Cashew, Brazil nuts, Macadamia, Hazelnuts, Pistachio and then to a lesser extent Walnuts, Almond, Pecan, Coconut, Pine nut, Chestnut, Poppy and Sesame seeds.

 The rapid increase in nut allergy has been quite alarming especially when one considers that Dr Hide described the first case of Brazil nut anaphylaxis in the UK as recently as 1983.

 The aim of nut anaphylaxis management is to clearly identify the culprit nut by skin testing, RAST testing or provocation testing.
 Once identified, strict avoidance is the main strategy – Patients are particularly at risk when eating out in restaurants, at children’s birthday parties, school dinners and processed ready to eat warm up meals from supermarkets.
 Holidays to Thailand and Far East are particularly fraught as nuts make up a major part of the diet in these countries.
 Nut allergy support groups can be particularly helpful and supportive.
 The Anaphylaxis Campaign has been excellent in this regard.
 While a dieticians input on food label reading and avoidance will be invaluable.
 All nut allergic patients and especially those with anaphylaxis should be fitted with a Medic Alert bracelet, clearly identifying the nature of their allergy.

-Nut allergic patients should always have an in-date Epipen or Jext adrenaline auto-injector available.
+Nut allergic patients should always have an in-date Epipen, Emerade or Jext adrenaline auto-injector available.
 We usually recommend one at home and one in the workplace.
 The patient should be familiar with how to use it and use it early in anaphylaxis when it is most effective.
-The patient should also carry oral antihistamine such as Piriton 8mg and Prednisilone 40mg.
+The patient with anaphylaxis should also carry oral antihistamine such as two Piriton 4mg and Prednisilone 40mg.
 The withdrawal of the adrenaline inhaler- Medihaler Epi was a tragic loss to anaphylaxis management.